0x1DOCD00D/LogFileGenerator/README.md

 Please follow this naming convention to designate your authorship while submitting your work in README.md: "Firstname Lastname" without quotes, where you specify your first and last names **exactly as you are registered with the University system**, so that we can easily recognize your submission.
 I repeat, make sure that you will give both your TA and the course instructor the read/write access to your *private forked repository* so that we can leave the file feedback.txt with the explanation of the grade assigned to your homework.

 ## Discussions and submission
-As it is mentioned above, you can post questions and replies, statements, comments, discussion, etc. on
+As it is mentioned above, you can post questions and replies, statements, comments, discussion, etc. on Teams.

-.
 Remember that you cannot share your code and your solutions privately, but you can ask and advise others using Teams and StackOverflow or some other developer networks where resources and sample programs can be found on the Internet, how to resolve dependencies and configuration issues.
 Yet, your implementation should be your own and you cannot share it.
 Alternatively, you cannot copy and paste someone else's implementation and put your name on it.
 Your submissions will be checked for plagiarism. **Copying code from your classmates or from some sites on the Internet will result in severe academic penalties up to the termination of your enrollment in the University**.

 ## Submission deadline and logistics